 APMA is the only organization lobbying for podiatrists and their patients on Capitol Hill.
 As the voice of podiatric medicine to your legislators and regulators, APMA is active on a variety of critical issues affecting podiatry and the entire health-care system.

 Diabetes is the inability to manufacture or properly use insulin, and it impairs the body's ability to convert sugars, starches, and other foods into energy.
 The long-term effects of elevated blood sugar (hyperglycemia) can lead to serious damage to the eyes, heart, kidney, nerves, and feet.
-Diabetes affects the lives of nearly 26 million people in the United States and nearly seven million don't even know they have the disease yet.
+Diabetes affects the lives of nearly 30 million people in the United States and another 84 million people have prediabetes, according to the CDC.